The Complexity of Conjunctive Queries with Degree 2: Preliminaries

 \paragraph{Conjunctive Queries}

-A \emph{conjunctive query} (CQ) $q$ is a function-free first-order formula consisting only of conjunctions of relational atoms.
+A \emph{conjunctive query} (CQ) $q$ is a function-free conjunction of relational atoms.
+Commonly, the definition of CQs also allows for (top-level) existential quantification of variables.
+In the context of this paper, and the decision problem \cqprob as defined below, such quantification is of no consequence and all results for \cqprob and \pcq hold also with existential quantification.
+This is not true for the counting problem where we explicitly consider only \emph{full CQs}, i.e., CQs with no existential quantification.
+This is discussed further in the respective Section~\ref{sec:counting}.

 A \emph{database} is a set of ground relational atoms.
 We say an assignment of $\nu$ of variables in $q$ to constants is a \emph{solution} of $q$ for $D$ if every atom in $q$ with variables replaced according to $\nu$ is in $D$.
 We denote the set of all solutions of $q$ for $D$ as $q(D)$.
 The \emph{arity} of a CQ is the maximal arity of its individual atoms.
 If no relation symbol occurs twice in $q$ we say there are no \emph{self-joins}.
-If $q$ has no self-joins and no repeated variables in any atom we sometimes implicitly treat $q$ as a join-query in relational algebra where the attributes for each relation corresponds to the list of variables in the corresponding atom of $q$.
+If $q$ has no self-joins and no repeated variables in any atom we sometimes implicitly treat $q$ as a join-query in relational algebra where the attributes for each relation are simply the lists of variables in the corresponding atoms of $q$.